martinResearch/postponed/README.md

 ```

 This has several limits:
-* when writting the values for `argument` as tuples we do not get any help from the IDE to see the list of arguments expectd by the function `multiply`, which makes the process error prone when the list of argument is long.
+* when writing the values for `argument` as tuples we do not get any help from the IDE to see the list of arguments expected by the function `repeat_string`, which makes the process error prone when the list of argument is long.
-* we have to use positional argument instead of named arguments
+* we must use positional argument instead of named arguments.

-Note that mypy is able to raise an error when some of the provided arguments in `arguments` have the wrong type, when one uses for example `arguments = [("a", 2), (2, 3)]`.
+Note that mypy does raise an error when some of the provided arguments in `arguments` have the wrong type, when one uses for example `arguments = [("a", 2), (2, 3)]`.

-Postpone allows to overcome these two limitations by enabling the IDE to provide useful code hints and by allowing the use of named arguments as iluustrated here:
+Postpone allows to overcome these two limitations by enabling the IDE to provide useful code hints and by allowing the use of named arguments as illustrated  here:
 ```
 from postponed import postponed, execute_tasks_processes, execute_tasks_threads
 def repeat_string(s: str, n: int) -> str: